arfon/lists/README.md

 ### Creating a list

 To create a List you first need to create a Git repository with the metadata that defines the list properties and the Things you want to include in your List.
-An example of a list for exoplanets is here: https://github.com/arfon/exoplanet_list
+An example of a list for brown dwarfs is here: https://github.com/arfon/brown_dwarfs

 ### List conventions